 When you go back and take another look at the passage in Of Grammatology in which the line appears, you cannot escape how much is at work in Derrida’s refusal of the division of “main body” and “supplementary” text.
 And you cannot ignore the significance of the fact that a sophisticated translator, sensitive to tremors in a text, has in the one sentence rendered “Il n’y a pas de hors-texte” as “There is nothing outside the text,” offered an alternative of “There is no outside-text,” and supplied the original French to boot.
 We have seen how Derrida’s “Il n’y a pas de hors-texte” was part of his coming to terms with Rousseau on the relation of speaking to writing.
-It is in the process of recognizing how a supplement is both absorbed by the text and, in turn modifies it that he declares il n’y a pas de hors-texte as saying, certainly, that any textual element nominated as hors-texte is in that moment no longer outside the text.
+It is in the process of recognizing how a supplement is both absorbed by the text and, in turn modifies it that he declares “il n’y a pas de hors-texte” as saying, certainly, that any textual element nominated as “hors-texte” is in that moment no longer outside the text.
 As such it says nothing at all about reducing to the existence of text, what we text about.

 But now we can observe more than this.
-Using il n’y a pas de hors-texte to denounce a transgression one might desire to make in reading a text, Derrida takes a significant new step: “[A] reading…cannot legitimately transgress the text toward something other than it, toward a referent (a reality that is metaphysical, historical, psychobiographical, etc.).”
+Using “il n’y a pas de hors-texte” to denounce a transgression one might desire to make in reading a text, Derrida takes a significant new step: “[A] reading…cannot legitimately transgress the text toward something other than it, toward a referent (a reality that is metaphysical, historical, psychobiographical, etc.).”
 (OG, 158) It may be Derrida here who is the one forcing the reading of a text.
 You can feel Derrida leaning on you with his insinuation of an illegitimate transgression.
 After all, it is tautological that one cannot make a legitimate one.
 The sighting of a tautological form should put the reader on high alert.
 In general the hyper-stress of tautology works to disguise some more problematic message. (“War is war”—a downright lie offered to justify crimes.)
 We might read Derrida as saying that one can move across (“transgress the text”) towards a referent, but that he (or the institutional rules of language use) rule that move as not illegitimate.
 That would be to take “il n’y a pas de hors-texte” as embargo.
 Alternatively, we might read him as saying that it is impossible to make this move.
 One might read him as claiming that even as we go to move beyond the text towards a referent, we find ourselves “within” text just the same.
 This is what can sound like linguistic idealism—imprisonment within text.

-One might now trace through all of the final five pages of “...That Dangerous Supplement” to discern what ensues from the first appearance of il n’y a pas de hors-texte.
+One might now trace through all of the final five pages of “...That Dangerous Supplement” to discern what ensues from the first appearance of “il n’y a pas de hors-texte.”
 But, needing to not “double” that text, I now compress it into two memorable remarks by Derrida.
 In discussing the need to judge what to select lest one’s text spiral out of control he writes:

 The opening of the question [and] departure from the closure of self-evidence…have the form of empiricism and errancy….
 [T]hese errant questions are not absolute beginnings…[but are] reached…by this description which is also a criticism.
 We must begin wherever we are….
 Wherever we are: in a text where we already believe ourselves to be.
 (OG, 161)